CosmoCortney/MungPlex/README.md

     - `Shift-Jis`
     - `Jis X 0201 Full Width`
     - `Jis X 0201 Half Width`
-    - `ISO-8859-1` to `ISO-8859-16`
+    - `ISO-8859-1` - `ISO-8859-16`
-  - `Color`: Allows you to search for color values.
+  - `Color`: Allows for searching color values.
 If you don't know what color type certain objects or textures use you may need to try different types.
-    - `RGB888`: Common 24-bit color value commonly used in 3D games
+    - `RGB888`: 24-bit color value commonly used in 3D games
-    - `RGBA8888`: Same as above but with an additional alpha channel
+    - `RGBA8888`: Same as above but with an additional 8-bit alpha channel
     - `RGB565`: 16-bit color value commonly used in textures of GameCube/Wii games
     - `RGB5A3`: 16-bit color value with alpha flag commonly used in textures of GameCube/Wii games
     - `RGBF`: Floating point/HDR variant of RGB888.
-Commonly used of colors may do smooth transitions like the engine flames in F-Zero GX or ink in Splatoon
+Commonly used for colors that require smooth transitions like the engine flames in F-Zero GX or ink in Splatoon
     - `RGBAF`: Same as RGBF but with an additional alpha channel

 - `Primitive/Array/Text/Color Type `: